 Truth was, (well, another truth was), that he actually preferred a connection.
 It was less risky if the liking of each other was not only mutual, but constant, steady, like the North Star guiding sailors into the harbor for centuries.

 But that wasn’t the climate of today’s milieu.
-It was all so loose and casual and messy and a shallow, like a ball pit in a fast food restaurant playground.
+It was all so loose and casual, messy and shallow, like a ball pit in a fast food restaurant playground.

 He felt he had more to give, but it seemed he could never get around to saying it, much less asking for it.
 Monogamy was a thing of the ancient past, like illuminated manuscripts now kept in climate controlled cases in parts of the library nobody visited.